 Do You Have to Be a Submissive Wife?

-“But Nikki, being submissive doesn’t work anymore!
-This isn’t the 1950’s!
-We’re past all that!”
-True, times have changed, roles have reversed, and woman have been taught that we should never let a man control us.
-However, the bible and God will never change!
+Yes, times have changed.
+Roles have reversed, and women have been taught that we should never let a man control us.
+However, the Bible and God will never change!
 Husbands are still the authority figure within the marriage and family.
 And while he is under the authority of God, wives are under their husbands.
-And since both of you are under the Lords authority, and obeying his Word, you will both succeed as a couple, because you have God at the center of your marriage.
-Also, the great part of being married, is that you are now a team, and both equals in the relationship (just with different roles).
-One person does not over power the other.
+And since both of you are under the Lord’s authority, and obeying his Word, you will both succeed as a couple, because you have God at the center of your marriage.
+Also, the wonderful part of being married is that you are now a team and both equal in the relationship (just with different roles, hence your husband being the leader).
+One person does not overpower the other.

 So then what does a submissive wife not look like?